How sugar beet growers can raise a complaint

 • Any populated loads will also be adjusted to the same values as the load that has been adjusted.

-• British Sugar will send you an amended Weekly Beet Invoice confirming the changes.
+• British Sugar will send you an amended weekly beet invoice confirming the changes.

 What happens if the complaint is declined?

-All appeals are considered at the end of the campaign, or earlier if possible, by the Appeals Panel, which comprises of:
+All appeals are considered at the end of the campaign, or earlier, if possible, by the Appeals Panel, which comprises of:

-• British Sugar Representative.
-This person will be different to the complaints panel representative.
+• British Sugar Representative: This person will be different to the complaints panel representative.

 How to make an appeal

-• The panel will consider your appeal based on your email of appeal and review all relevant data before reaching a conclusion.
+The panel will consider your appeal based on your letter of appeal and review all relevant data before reaching a conclusion.
+British Sugar will write to inform you of the outcome of your appeal.
+The decision of the panel is final.

-Grower identity card (GIC)
+Grower identity card

 Any error or mis-match that is made between GIC and load of beet can have a direct financial implication for you the grower, can be difficult to unravel once it has occurred and significantly hampers any complaint that you may choose to make regarding a load.